 You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
-This means that the traction control system is in the self-check mode, and does not indicate malfunction.
+This means that the traction control system is in the self-check mode, but does not indicate a malfunction.

-When the traction control system is operating, you may feel vibration or noise of your vehicle, caused by operation of the brakes.
+When the traction control system is operating, the following conditions occur:

+- The system controls the spinning of the front wheels.
+At this time, the slip indicator light blinks. - You may feel vibration or noise in your vehicle, caused by operation of the brakes.
 This indicates the system is functioning properly.